 By setting boundaries for where and when you can work, you may just find that you have more work-life balance.
 For example, the second you wake up, you don’t need to check your email.
 Try writing in a journal, reading a book or spending time with loved ones.
 Wake up slowly with a great cup of coffee.
 Sometimes that just means getting up earlier or scheduling time for yourself.

-Extra hot tip: Consider where you’re spending your down time.
-Are you person who scrolls through the lives of others in envy?
+Extra hot tip: Consider where you’re spending your downtime.
+Are you a person who scrolls through the lives of others in envy?
 Or are you the person who’s out there in the world, sharing adventures?

 Interested in reading more?
 Check out our blog post on Team Building with Food—we give fun examples of how to stay social, productive and bond with teammates.